Cơm tấm: Serving

-Although chopsticks are commonly used by Vietnamese, Cơm Tấm are enjoyed with a fork and spoon; and although the mixed fish sauce is commonly used for dipping in other Vietnamese dishes, for Cơm Tấm, the sauce is for spreading onto the dish as needed.
+Although chopsticks are commonly used by Vietnamese, Cơm Tấm are eaten with a fork and spoon; and although the mixed fish sauce is commonly used for dipping in other Vietnamese dishes, for Cơm Tấm, the sauce is for spreading onto the dish as needed.

 Honors

-Cơm Tấm is one of 10 Vietnamese dishes recognized by the Asia Record Organisation (ARO) for their important culinary value to the international community.
+Cơm Tấm is one of 10 Vietnamese dishes recognized by the Asia Record Organisation (ARO) as having important culinary value to the international community.